SmartSystems-UniAndes/Islanding_Detection/README.md

 ### CNN Training.

-All the project development is self content in the [*Islanding_Detection/data/Islanding Detection with CNN.ipynb*](Islanding_Detection/data/Islanding Detection with CNN.ipynb) notebook, feel free if you want to modify some parameters and run different train experiments.
+All the project development is self content in the [*Islanding Detection with CNN.ipynb*](Islanding_Detection/data/Islanding Detection with CNN.ipynb) notebook, feel free if you want to modify some parameters and run different train experiments.

 ## Citing Work